elasticpath/react-pwa-reference-storefront/README.md

 3. Update `ep-commerce/extensions/database/ext-data/src/main/resources/environments/local/data-population.properties`.
 Set the liquibase.contexts property to `default,ep-blueprint`.
 4. In the command line, navigate to the `extensions/database` module.
 5. To run the Data Population tool, use the following command: `mvn clean install -Preset-db`.
-6. For information on how to populate this sample database, see Elastic Path's developer documentation [Populate the Database](https://developers.elasticpath.com/commerce/7.3/Core-Commerce-Development/Setting-up-your-Developer-Environment/Populate-the-Database#ConfigureDemoDataSets).
+6. For information on how to populate this sample database, see the developer documentation [Populate the Database](https://developers.elasticpath.com/commerce/7.3/Core-Commerce-Development/Setting-up-your-Developer-Environment/Populate-the-Database#ConfigureDemoDataSets).

 ### Setup (Development):
 1. Clone or pull this repository to a directory of your choosing.
 2. Run `cd ep-store`.
 3. Run `npm install` to install any dependencies.
-4. Configure `./src/ep.config.json` as required for your environment: [here](#configuration)
+4. Configure the `./src/ep.config.json` file as required for your environment: [here](#configuration)
 5. Run `npm start` to start the server in development node.
 6. Navigate to `http://localhost:8080/` to see the running Progressive Web Application (PWA).

 ### Setup (Production):
-1. Clone or pull this repo to a directory of your choosing.
+1. Clone or pull this repository to a directory of your choosing.
 2. Run `cd ep-store`.
 3. Run `docker build -t ep-store -f ./docker/prod/Dockerfile .`
 4. Push `ep-store` image to your docker repository.